Plan 9 from Outer Space: Music

 The music for Plan 9 from Outer Space was compiled by Gordon Zahler.
-Zahler used stock recordings of works by about a dozen composers, a fairly common procedure in the 1950s for low-budget films and television programs.
-But he apparently never provided a reliable accounting for the score.
+Zahler had taken over the stock-music library of his late father Lee Zahler; these mood-music tracks for every occasion had been used frequently in feature films, westerns, and serials.
+Zahler also owned stock recordings of works by about a dozen composers.
+The Zahler library was often consulted by producers of low-budget films and television programs; however, Gordon Zahler never reliably sourced and credited the Plan 9 score.
 In 1996, Paul Mandell produced a CD that recreated the film's score by tracking down the stock recordings and the composers, and wrote an article about it for Film Score Monthly.
 Some websites give proper credit to these composers.

 Revisions

 In 2006, Legend Films released a colorized version of Plan 9 from Outer Space on DVD.
 Though the colorization process was largely done straight, unlike the campy bright colors used in the studio's release of Reefer Madness, there were a few alterations.
 Legend had auctioned off the opportunity to insert new material into the film through two auctions on eBay.
 The first allowed the auction winner to provide a photograph that is digitally inserted into part of the scene between the Ghoul Man and Paula Trent.
 The second allowed the winner to have his or her name placed on a gravestone during a scene with Wood regular Tor Johnson.
 The third alteration is at a point where Eros gets punched and his skin briefly turns green.

 Autographed pre-release copies of the DVD were made available in 2005, and the colorized version was also given special theatrical screenings at various U.S. theaters, including the Castro Theatre.
-The DVD featured an audio commentary track by comedian Michael J. Nelson of Mystery Science Theater 3000 fame, in which he heckles the film in a style similar to an episode of the series, a restored black-and-white version of Plan 9, a home video of Wood in drag performing a striptease (Wood was a transvestite), a subtitled information track and a comedic feature narrated by Nelson detailing the "lost" Plans 1–8.
+The DVD featured an audio commentary track by comedian Michael J. Nelson of Mystery Science Theater 3000 fame, in which he heckles the film in a style similar to an episode of the series, a restored black-and-white version of Plan 9, a home video of Wood in drag performing a striptease (Wood cross-dressed throughout his life), a subtitled information track and a comedic feature narrated by Nelson detailing the "lost" Plans 1–8.
 The autographed edition also came with a limited-edition air freshener.
 Nelson's commentary is also available through his company RiffTrax, where it can be downloaded as either an MP3 audio file or a DivX video file with the commentary embedded into the colorized version of the film.

-In 2011, PassmoreLab, a San Diego-based 3D production/conversion studio, produced a 3D version of Legend's colorized version, which received limited theatrical release.
+In 2011, PassmoreLab, a San Diego–based 3D production–conversion studio, produced a 3D version of Legend's colorized version, which received limited theatrical release.